-If you click my link you & I both earn either cash back or bonus points.
-Thanks.
+TaLis Tip: If you click my link below, you & I both earn either cash back or bonus points.

 Grocery apps are super easy to use.
 In a nut shell, if you buy something, and there is a rebate for it on the app, simply snap a picture of your receipt and upload it to the app.
 Once your receipt is approved, you will receive the cash or points indicated on the rebate credited to your account.

 One of my favorites is the Coupons.com app.
-This app can either be linked to your grocery store account or you can snap a picture.
+This app can either be linked to your grocery store account, or you can snap a picture to redeem an offer.

 The coupons.com app is great for using at stores that don’t have an app with coupons to clip.
 Like Costco for example.
-At Costco I often buy the items on sale and then upload the receipt to the app for awesome savings.
+At Costco I often buy the items on sale and then upload the receipt to the Coupons app for cash back extra savings.

 Even department stores, grocery stores, and drugstores like Walgreens and CVS have apps that save money.
 How?
 In addition to getting store ads and making shopping lists on these apps, you can also get manufacturer coupons and additional store coupons that save money at checkout.
 For example: to save money using the CVS app, all you have to do is ‘tap’ on the coupon corresponding to the item you want to purchase, and you get instant savings at checkout.
 There is no need to even upload a receipt.